timknapp12/kindhood-clone/README.md

 3) Practice skills that I have already learned

 The new things I worked on:
-CAROUSEL
+1) carousel images --> on the 'Home' Component accessed by clicking on the Logo in the Navbar
-NODE MAILER
+2) NODE MAILER
-state without constructor
+3) state without constructor function --> in several class components ie 'Product' Component async await   --> on the component did mount lifecycle method in the 'Product' Component and also    found in 'Retail' Component to find 'store locations'
-async await
+4) routing based on params --> `/api/products/${this.props.match.params.id}` used in 'Product'       Component and linked to from individual products found in the 'Shop' Component--> <Link to=          {`/product/${item.product_id}`}></Link>
-SEARCH FUNCTION
+5) BEM naming conventions (Block-Element-Modifier) --> found on classNames in JSX and components.scss
-ROUTING BASED ON PARAMS
+6) CSS - letter-spacing --> the site I cloned uses it often on titles and main texts and I learned that it gives it a neat, clean, and professional look.
-BEM naming conventions
+) SEARCH FUNCTION

-Things that I have practiced:
+Things that I practiced:
-scss
+1) scss
-css grid
+2) css grid --> used on the social icons and input field in the 'Footer' Component
-flexbox
+3) flexbox
-database
+4) database --> Heroku, Postgres, Massive
-map function
+5) map function --> used in 'Product', 'Retail', 'Shop', 'Press' Components
-keyframes for the dropdown menu
+6) keyframes for the dropdown menu --> found in the 'Navbar' Component
-MEDIA QUERIES
+7) MEDIA QUERIES
-put an input box inside an image
+8) put an input box inside an image using position properties --> found in the 'Footer' Component

 Challenges:
 mapping through the locations